neilimixamo/Home-Assistant-Quick-Look-Mobile/README.md

   #### 5.1 Header

   - The header is designed for two main purposes:
-    1) allow for <u>rapid navigation</u> through five main categories, each leading to different views: `Security`, `Air`, `Light`, `Media`, and `Devices`.
-Additionally, there is a special `family` category which can be accessed through the upper left person icon.
-If none those categories are selected, `home` view will be displayed.
-You can also navigate back to `home` by clicking on the active category.
+    1) allow for __rapid navigation__ through five main categories, each leading to different views: `Security`, `Air`, `Light`, `Media`, and `Devices`.
+Additionally, there is a special `Family` category which can be accessed through the upper left person icon.
+If none those categories are selected, `Home` view will be displayed.
+You can also navigate back to `Home` by clicking on the active category.
-    2) provide useful <u>status information</u> by changing its color and icon based on 'template sensors' (see [7.
+    2) provide useful __status information__ by changing its color and icon based on 'template sensors' (see [7.
 Customize Template Sensors](#7-customize-template-sensors)) e.g. if a lightbulb is turned on, the light category will turn yellow.
 If no entities are active, it will revert to its default grey color.
 This feature provides a quick and easy way to identify the status of your various devices and systems.

   #### 5.2 SubHeader